 Ringtail (Bassariscus astutus)

-Ringtails are unusually agile, excellent climbers on rocks, cliffs, and in trees, and prefer such areas that are near water, nesting in caves & crevices.
-They are mainly nocturnal but often quite bold in the presence of humans (they may even occupy attics of occupied houses, and in earlier days were kept by settlers as pets & rodent-catchers).
-They feed on a wide variety of very small animals, and maintain rather small home ranges, sometimes living in pairs or small groups, but are generally solitary except in the breeding season (February to May), after which the mother gives birth (from April to July) usually to 2-4 young.
+Ringtails feed on a wide variety of very small animals, and maintain rather small home ranges, sometimes living in pairs or small groups, but generally they are solitary except in the breeding season (February to May), after which the mother gives birth (from April to July) usually to 2-4 young.
 The offsprings' eyes open in about a month, and they usually become independent by 4 months.
+(Note the highly reflective retinas reflecting through the eyes of this nocturnal animal, as well as its distinctively long ears.)

 Return to Mammals